uiriansan/SilentSDDM/README.md

    };
 }
 ```
+The above example includes the test script (`sddm-theme.test`) into your
+systemPackages, which lets you test the theme by running `test-sddm-silent`.
+However, it is optional and can be omitted

 > For a more exhaustive example look at the example package in [flake.nix](https://github.com/uiriansan/SilentSDDM/blob/main/flake.nix).

 ### Local development and testing under nix